 Read More: The Stevens 555 Enhanced Over/Under

 The 12 gauge comes with a 28-inch barrel — the other three with a 26-incher.
 Barrels are rigged for flush-mounted screw chokes, with five of them included.
 The stock is Turkish walnut in a matte finish and the trigger is mechanical.
 There are extractors instead of ejectors, and there’s a manual safety — meaning the safety does not engage automatically when you open the gun.
 Lockup is similar to the previously described over/unders; barrels pivoting on trunnions — plus that full bolt based in the bottom of the receiver, and the strength-enhancing recoil lug.
-MSRP for the Stevens 555 starts at less than $700.
+MSRP for the Stevens 555 starts at around $770.

 There’s a vent rib with white bead at the muzzle; there are vented side panels, and the barrel wears a matte finish.
 The receiver and the fore-end iron are deeply blued — almost black.
 There’s cut checkering on the pistol grip and the fore-end — the latter Schnabel in style.